kyma-project/btp-manager/docs/workflows.md

 | **module-tag**  | yes  |  OCI module image tag |
 | **skip-templates**  | no  |  wait for images only, skip other artifacts |

-The pipeline:
+The workflow:
 - prepares a k3s cluster and the Docker registry
 - waits for the artifacts to be ready in the registry
 - runs the E2E tests on the cluster

-### Run unit tests
+### Unit tests

-This workflow runs the unit tests.
+This [workflow](../.github/workflows/run-unit-tests-reusable.yaml) runs the unit tests.
-No parameters are passed from the calling pipeline (callee).
+No parameters are passed from the calling workflow (callee).

-The pipeline:
+The workflow:
 - checks out code and sets up the cache
 - sets up the Go environment
 - invokes `make test`